-The population exposure report can be generated for an existing noise contour layer.
-In order to view this report, first generate a noise contour layer that will be used to calculate population exposure.
+The Population Exposure Report can be generated for an existing Noise Contour Layer.
+In order to view this report, first generate a Noise Contour Layer that will be used to calculate population exposure.

-U.S. Census data are required in order to generate the population exposure report and must exist in the directory specified in the Census data folder setting in the Study tab, Preferences, Population Exposure Model screen.
+AEDT 3e requires 2020 U.S. Census data in order to generate the Population Exposure Report and must exist in the directory specified in the Census data folder setting in the Study tab, Preferences, Population Exposure Model screen.
+For information on downloading 2020 U.S. Census data, see "Using US Census Bureau Data in AEDT" on the AEDT Support website, Downloads page.

 The Census data folder must be located in a folder path without any spaces.
-The population exposure report will not generate if Census data are located in a directory with spaces.
+The Population Exposure Report will not generate if Census data are located in a directory with spaces.